BartBruininks/Mocktini/README.md

 **Mocktini** is a 2D molecular dynamics (MD) simulator that runs entirely in your web browser — no installation required.
 It is designed to be approachable for students and researchers alike, while remaining grounded in the physics used in real simulation software.

+Run it in your WEBGPU supporting browser by visiting: https://bartbruininks.github.io/Mocktini

 > 💡 New to molecular dynamics?
 Check the [Wiki](../../wiki) for background on concepts like the Mie potential, thermostats, and periodic boundary conditions.

 ---